seznam/richtext-processor/README.md

   a custom command hook if desired).
 - Command names can be processed in a case-sensitive way if desired.
 The default behavior is to treat command names as case-insensitive, so that the implementation is compliant with the standard.
+The standard command names are recognized in capitalization used in their definitions on pages 23 and 24 of RFC 1341 when in case-sensitive mode.

+  Please note that the C implementation is capable of interpreting only the A-Z letters of english alphabet in case-insensitive mode (which is compliant with the RFC 1341) due to complexity of turning unicode text to upper/lower case.

 ### Behavior based on vagueness or ambiguity in the specification